adjust/titanium_sdk/README.md

 ```

 Please bear in mind that, if you are using your own broadcast receiver which handles the `INSTALL_REFERRER` intent, you don't need the Adjust broadcast receiver to be added to your manifest file.
 You can remove it, but, inside your own receiver, add the call to the Adjust broadcast receiver as described in our [Android guide][broadcast-receiver-custom].

-### <a id="android-referrer"></a>Install referrer

-In order to correctly attribute an install of your Android app to its source, Adjust needs information about the **install referrer**.
-This can be obtained by using the **Google Play Referrer API** or by catching the **Google Play Store intent** with a broadcast receiver.

-**Important**: The Google Play Referrer API is newly introduced by Google with the express purpose of providing a more reliable and secure way of obtaining install referrer information and to aid attribution providers in the fight against click injection.
-It is **strongly advised** that you support this in your application.
-The Google Play Store intent is a less secure way of obtaining install referrer information.
-It will continue to exist in parallel with the new Google Play Referrer API temporarily, but it is set to be deprecated in future.

-#### <a id="android-referrer-gpr-api"></a>Google Play Referrer API

-TODO

 ### <a id="ios-frameworks">iOS frameworks